Salvation Army Housing Victoria (SAHV)

 - Discuss tenancy issues with your support worker

-- Disclose information to include housing and other support services that you may require, for example counselling services, health services and financial support
+- Disclose information to other support services that you may require, for example counselling services, health services and financial support and in some circumstances with other Victorian Housing Register (VHR) agencies

 - Release information where this is required by law, for example, on written request from authorities such as Centrelink and the Australian Taxation Office

-- Provide information to third parties for the purposes of debt recover
+- Provide information to the Tribunal for the purposes of debt recovery.

 The information about your tenancy is securely kept in our offices in your tenant file and in our electronic Tenant Management System.
 These include items such as your original application, tenancy agreement, rent reviews, property inspections and copies of all letters sent and received.